 Snapshot of Global Photovoltaic Markets 2017

-This 5th edition of Snapshot of Global Photovoltaic Markets published by the PVPS TCP aims at providing preliminary information about how the PV market developed in the last year.
+This 5th edition of Snapshot of Global Photovoltaic Markets published by the TCP on Photovoltaic Power Systems (PVPS TCP) aims at providing preliminary information about how the PV market developed in the last year.
 Preliminary market numbers show that the PV market grew significantly in 2016 bringing the total installed capacity in PVPS TCP countries and key markets to at least 303 GW.
 Download here.

 Analysis of international offshore wind energy development

-A new report from the RETD TCP highlights the importance of effective policy in stimulating deployment and driving cost reduction in the offshore wind sector.
+A new report from the TCP on Renewable Energy Technology Deployment (RETD TCP) highlights the importance of effective policy in stimulating deployment and driving cost reduction in the offshore wind sector.
 The study identifies the key success factors that have supported a burgeoning industry in Europe, drawing lessons learned for both policy makers and industry players.
 Download here.

 Solar Heat Worldwide 2017 edition